Skyscraper (2018 film): Plot

-Sawyer brings Zhao to Botha at the top of the skyscraper, acquiescing to the trade for Georgia.
-However, Zhao distracts Botha, allowing Sawyer and Zhao to kill Botha's thugs.
-Botha grabs Georgia and threatens to drop her off the building, but Sawyer outsmarts him, rescues Georgia, and leaves Botha to die in a grenade explosion as he falls.
-Wu leads an attack on the likely dropzone, securing Xia and killing her thugs.
-Sarah recovers the tablet and uses it to restart the Pearl’s systems, extinguishing the blaze.
-Sawyer, Georgia, and Zhao are brought down safely by helicopter, and the Sawyer family happily reunites while Wu acknowledges and finally meets and greets Sawyer.
+Will brings Zhao to Botha at the top of the Pearl, acquiescing to the trade for Georgia.
+However, Zhao distracts Botha, allowing himself and Will to kill Botha's thugs.
+Botha grabs Georgia and threatens to drop her off the building, but Will outsmarts him, rescues Georgia, and leaves Botha to die in a grenade explosion as he falls.
+Wu leads an attack on the drop zone, securing Xia after Sarah subdues her and killing her thugs.
+Sarah recovers the tablet and uses it to restart the Pearl's systems, extinguishing the blaze.
+Will, Georgia, and Zhao are brought down safely by helicopter, and the Will family happily reunites while Wu acknowledges and finally meets and greets Will.
 Zhao states his intention to rebuild the Pearl, shown to have massive fire damage extending from the 96th floor to the roof.